TeamStacks/hw4/README.md

 There should be no console errors, but there are occasionally warnings and also, debug prints when viewing with the developer console.

-# Concerns

-The Gold/Silver/Plat totals were very difficult to graph because of ChartJS's limitations.
-ChartJS only accepts one set of x-axis values, which means that all datasets must share the same set of dates for the charted information to make any sense.
-We ended up writing a basic function that sums up all purchases made before a certain date.
-In short, the gold/silver/plat totals on the chart will look inaccurate, especially if an item's purchase date is not within the range of dates on the chart.

-There are also gaps in the dates for the 1oz gold/silver/platinum data from Quandl (no idea why).
-Ideally we would have written a scraper to scrape daily info from some other site, but we weren't sure how to do this in Parse (would be much easier in Node).

-There is a discrepancy between the Parse server dates and the browser dates that causes a minor difference in the dates when fetched and when stored.
-In Chrome, this is off by 5 hours, whereas in Firefox, the time is parsed correctly.

 # Implementation

 We used a mixture of REST API and JavaScript and jQuery for our backend.
 Please continue reading to for more detail.